CEO of Minnesota Public Radio's parent organization tells staff he will step down

 McQueen, hired in 2018, was an overnight host for Classical 24, a program coproduced by APM and Public Radio International that provides classical music programming for public radio stations nationwide.
 McQueen told MPR News in a story about his firing that he would make changes to playlists when they called for hours of music written only by “dead white men.”

-APM President David Kansas and MPR President Duchesne Drew said in a statement that McQueen was warned several times over the course of a year before he was fired.
-They said it wasn’t his choice of music or his reasons for changing the playlist that led to his termination, but the manner in which he made the changes, which didn’t follow station protocol.
+APM President David Kansas and MPR President Duchesne Drew said in a statement that McQueen was warned several times before he was fired.
+They said it wasn’t his choice of music or his reasons for changing the playlist that led to his termination, but his refusal to follow protocol.

 Despite not addressing those issues directly, the Tuesday memo did address a desire to push for a more equitable and diverse workplace.
 “We are deeply saddened by the pain felt by individuals in our organization,” the memo read.
 “The Board and the entire leadership team are committed to continuing to listen carefully, learn from others and take actions ... that ensure a work environment where everyone is truly safe, welcome, respected and appreciated.”